 Both intestate successions and testate successions with forced heirs are complicated.
 Whether you are a non-marital child or another potential heir, you need to make sure your rights are protected and you get the fair inheritance you deserve pursuant to Louisiana law.

-Our experienced New Orleans succession lawyers help hundreds of families throughout Louisiana each year and have likely dealt with a situation like yours in the past.
+Our experienced Louisiana succession lawyers help hundreds of families throughout Louisiana each year and have likely dealt with a situation like yours in the past.
 During this challenging time when you are grieving, we can help identify all possible solutions to your succession issues.

 We know that you want to settle your family issue as quickly as possible, and our succession attorneys will provide you with quick and cost-effective options.
 Contact us today to learn more about your rights.